hackerspace/supy-mwrc/README.txt

    more elegant variation thereof, or automatically figuring out the urls of pages via API.

- * Web content should be retrieved in separate thread so that it does not block the rest of the bot.

  * Only one wiki instance can be watched.
 I was too lazy to properly implement possibility of M channels watching N wikis.